 Biracial and Mixed Race

 Again, everyone is welcome, whether you see your ancestry specifically listed or not.
-We hope that if you are not selected for a principal role, you will allow us to consider you for a supporting role.
+We can't wait to work with you!

 * We recognize that ethnic identity is deeply personal, that there are many ways to divide and subdivide groups based on nationality, race, ethnicity, tribal group, and more, and that the above broad categories and terms may not reflect how you prefer to identify.
 While we've tried to use terms acceptable to the individuals they're meant to describe, we realize that different people have different preferences, and we apologize and thank you for your patience with us if we have not used your preferred term, or have included you in a group that you feel is too broad.
 We look forward to learning more about you!